Bayesian optimisation for fast approximate inference in state-space models with intractable likelihoods: The GSA algorithm

 \subsection{Extracting the Laplace approximation}

 From Algorithm~\ref{alg:GPOABC}, we obtain the predictive posterior mean function $\mu(\theta_{\star}|\mathcal{D})$, which hopefully is an accurate surrogate for the log-posterior.
-We can then proceed to extract the MAP estimate $\widehat{\theta}_{\text{MAP}}$ defined by \eqref{eq:MAPestimationProblem}.
-As the surrogate is smooth and cheap to evaluate, we can carry out the optimisation using standard methods such as the DIRECT algorithm to find the mode.
-The estimate of the Hessian of the log-posterior $\mathcal{J}(\widehat{\theta}_{\text{MAP}} )$ can be computed by a finite-difference scheme or by analytically computing the Hessian of $\mu(\theta_{\star}|\mathcal{D})$ when possible.
-Moreover, it can be obtained using a quasi-Newton algorithm to solve \eqref{eq:MAPestimationProblem}.
+We then proceed to extract the \textsc{map} estimate $\widehat{\theta}_{\text{MAP}}$ defined by \eqref{eq:MAPestimationProblem}.
+As the surrogate is smooth and cheap to evaluate, we can carry out the optimisation using standard methods such as the \textsc{direct} algorithm to find the mode.
+The estimate of the Hessian of the log-posterior $\mathcal{J}(\widehat{\theta}_{\text{MAP}} )$ can be computed by a finite-difference scheme, by analytically computing the Hessian of $\mu(\theta_{\star}|\mathcal{D})$ when possible or by using a quasi-Newton algorithm to solve \eqref{eq:MAPestimationProblem}.